tbyte80/suncalc/README.md

 SunCalc.getTimes(/*Date*/ date, /*Number*/ latitude, /*Number*/ longitude)
 ```

-Returns an object with the following properties (each is a `Date` object):
+Returns an object with the following properties (each is a `Date` object or boolean (see Extreme regions)):

 | Property        | Description                                                              |
 | --------------- | ------------------------------------------------------------------------ |